By Maria Ly, undergraduate public affairs intern

 "Our common goal is to help patients."

-Tags: biomedical research, clinical trials, dialysis, kidney disease, medical innovation, nanomedicine, News, orphan drug, radiology, research, research education, Sanjay Misra, stem cells, team science
+Tags: angioplasty, biomedical research, clinical trials, dialysis, kidney disease, medical innovation, nanomedicine, News, orphan drug, radiology, research, research education, Sanjay Misra, stem cells, team science